BrookeOlivia/shopping-cart/README.md

 General Information
 ---------------------
-When no user is logged in then force user to login where needed Update Cart
+ - When no user is logged in then force user to login where needed
+ - Free shopping Cart Template was used and then modified as needed to become fully responsive and to properly display Cart features.

+Update Cart
 -------------
 	- Remove Items